Mekosuchinae: Terrestriality

 All these adaptations, while advantageous for walking on land, do not necessarily show that mekosuchines as a whole were terrestrial, rather they show that they were better adapted to walk on land while not negating any of the adaptations for aquatic life.
 This is somewhat highlighted by the anatomy of the shoulder girdle and hips, which although favouring terrestrial habits in one instance, generally appear very close to those of modern crocodilians.
 In the case of Kambara specifically, the hips represent the plesiomorphic condition and greatly resemble those of gharials and alligators, with later mekosuchines seemingly either diverging into more terrestrial forms or converging with modern crocodiles.
 Regarding the limbs of Kambara, the same adaptations useful for movement on land also bring advantages for swimming.
 Lucas A. Buchanan, who described Kambara taraina, notes in his PhD thesis that the animal does not show any other notable adaptations for terrestrial life and sticks close to the anatomy of modern salt- and freshwater crocodiles in many aspects.
 The notion that Kambara could have possessed a fibular condyle and thus had more hinge-like movement of the knee is entertained, but could not be confirmed due to the preservation of the fossil material.
 A final clue against overly terrestrial habits in Kambara is the fact that most individuals are known from a mass death site that preserves the results of a lake drying out, killing the crocodilians that previously inhabited it.

+Another addition to the debate came with a 2026 histological study conducted based on limb material of Kambara and Baru.
+The study broadly found that the medulary cavity of the studied mekosuchines tended to be proportionally larger than in modern crocodilians, which have limb bones with a greater ratio of cortical bone serving as buoyancy control.
+The study did however ultimately find that the ratio seen in Kambara was still relatively similar to extant semi-aquatic forms.
+More extreme meanwhile was the result recovered from the bones of Baru, Baru darrowi in particular, in which the ratio approaches what is seen in the Triassic genus Terrestrisuchus.
+However, while the team interprets it as evidence for some degree of terrestrialisation, they do note that the results are not beyond doubt and may be subject to a number of factors.
+They further reiterate that Baru shows a number of semiaquatic adaptations in its skull, suggesting that perhaps the altered internal structure of the long bones helped the animals move between bodies of water rather than support a terrestrial lifestyle.